txsneakerhead23/ATCRepo/supreme/README.md

 The config files contains all the necessary info that is needed to successfully run the bot.
 This info includes: your personal "key" and "secret" and the path to your chrome profile.

 To successfully run this bot, you will need to obtain a "key" and "secret" by either emailing grandstreetsupreme@gmail.com; or messaging /u/grandstreetsupreme on Reddit.
-The current rate for a "key" and "secret" is $25.
-No other bot on the market currently has a countodown timer, an automatic start, captcha token harvesting, captcha solving, 3+ items per order, select item and size, key word search and different modes for under $50.
+The current rate for a "key" and "secret" is $14.
+This is used for our captcha solving service.

 Furthermore, this bot uses your default chrome profile(the path to which can be obtained by typing chrome://version into the url bar of google chrome and copying the Profile Path) and, as such, it is expected that you have all of your checkout information autofilled on the checkout page of Supreme's website.